RayDeeUx/LikeBaitExterminator/README.md

 You have two options: replace the offending comment's text with your own (this is the default behavior):
 ![demoOne](https://github.com/RayDeeUx/LikeBaitExterminator/blob/main/demoOne.png)

-...or mark it as spam (with the "Show" button doing nothing):
+...or mark it as spam (with a small chance of the "Show" button doing nothing):
 ![demoTwo](https://github.com/RayDeeUx/LikeBaitExterminator/blob/main/demoTwo.png)

-(the screenshots are outdated, the default text should say LikeBaitExterminator by now)
+(the screenshots are outdated, the default text should say LikeBaitExterminator by now) (There *can and will* be false positives [likely] and false negatives [not too likely].)